 When choosing the right deal, all investors are interested in how high the return on their investment will be.
 Every platform uses different indicators to demonstrate the potential of each project.
 We are going to mention the most common ones and what they indicate.

 Investors can find terms such as:

 LTV indicates the ratio of the loan value to the asset value.
 For instance, if the loan value is €150 000 and the property value is €200 000, the LTV would be 75%.
 A higher LTV means higher risk, but it also often means a higher return.

 Investors should consider these figures with care.
 Especially if the figures stated are achievable.
 If the figures appear too high or too low and seem suspicious, it may be something you want to avoid, or at least check closely.

 7. The Risk

-It is important to realise that no matter how hard we try, every investment is associated with risk.
+It is important to realize that no matter how hard we try, every investment is associated with risk.
 Higher returns are naturally related to higher risk.
-Consider your financial situation and expected outcome carefully and do your research to minimise the potential risk.
+Consider your financial situation and expected outcome carefully and do your research to minimize the potential risk.

 Diversifying your investments is also a good way to reduce risk, instead of putting all your assets into a single project.

-Considering the areas mentioned above can definitely help investors choose the right real estate crowdfunding deal - one, which meets their expectations and needs, and - two, which makes the whole process much easier and less complicated.
+Considering the areas mentioned above can definitely help investors choose the right real estate crowdfunding deal; one which meets their expectations and needs, and makes the whole process much easier and less complicated.